-In the opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel, under existing law, assuming continued compliance with certain provisions of the Internal Revenue Code of 1986, as amended, interest on the Bonds (as hereinafter defined) will not be included in the gross income of holders of such bonds for federal income tax purposes.
+In the opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel, under existing law, and assuming continued compliance with various requirements of the Internal Revenue Code of 1986, as amended, interest on the Bonds (as hereinafter defined) will not be included in the gross income of holders of such bonds for federal income tax purposes, and is not a specific tax preference for purposes of computation of the alternative minimum tax imposed on certain individuals.
 In the further opinion of Bond Counsel, the Bonds are exempt from State of Vermont personal income taxes and State of Vermont corporate income taxes.
-See "TAX EXEMPTION" herein.
+See "TAX MATTERS" herein.